 - When complete, keep the original document.
-Make as many copies as you like. - Update and make changes anytime, as long as you are competent. - Share a copy with your Agent, family, doctors anyone you choose.
+Make as many copies as you like. - Update and make changes anytime, as long as you are competent.

 Not sure who to choose as your Agent?
 "No Agent.
 No Problem."

 You can start to make your plan with a Personal Directive.
 Just skip Step 1 for now and go right to Step 2.